Ramirisu/fitoria/README.md

                     // Create a sub-scope "/api/v2" under global scope .sub_scope(
                         scope<"/api/v2">()
-                            // Register a middleware for this scope .use(middleware::deflate())
                             // Register a route for this scope .GET<"/users/{user}">(
                                 [](http_request& req) -> lazy<http_response> {